giovanniboscu/continuous-section-field/docs/aes/nrel_case/README.md

 The same agreement is observed along the full tower height, confirming that the CSF geometry and stiffness-carrier representation reproduce the official NREL sectional stiffness distribution before any degradation law is applied.

 > **Volume consistency note.**
+> This volume check is not intended as the main validation metric.
+Its role is to document that the generated CSF geometry is also integrated consistently by the same workflow used to produce the sectional reports and the downstream OpenSees model.
+The corresponding CSF volume report is:
+>
+> ```text
+> out/nrel_volume.txt
+> ```
+>
 > The theoretical shell volume of the tapered NREL tower is
 >
 > ```text